Solo Travel in North America

 In the North East, New York is a shoppers paradise with iconic buildings such as the Empire State and the Chrysler Building.
 For sports enthusiasts sail in Newport, the sailing capital of the world or ski in Vermont.
 New Hampshire is great for the outdoors or take a trip to Massachusetts to cycle along the century year old canal.

 Experience the rural charm of Connecticut or the diversity of Maryland with the sea and mountains.
-Hike the Valley Forge in Pennsylvania or visit the oldest Protestant church in the U.S. in Delaware.
+Hike the Valley Forge in Pennsylvania and see the city of Philadelphia or visit the oldest Protestant church in the U.S. in Delaware.

 Visit Washington D.C. the country’s capital and the centre of the U.S. government, known for its historical monuments, or travel north and indulge in fresh seafood in Maine.